-Victoria Walters (PhD, MA, PGDip, BA (Hons), AFHEA, FRSA) is a Lecturer in Visual Culture and Fine
+Victoria Walters (BA (Hons), MA, PhD, PGDip, FRSA, AFHEA) is a Lecturer in Visual Culture and Fine

 artist Joseph Beuys and she has published and co-edited a variety of texts on the artist’s work, giving related conference papers at institutions in the UK and overseas.

 experience as an educator of theory and practice.
-She has taught into Visual Culture programmes from undergraduate to MA level and into Fine Art at MA level, supervising a number of practice-led PhD students.
+She has taught into Visual Culture programmes from undergraduate to MA level and into Fine Art at MA level, supervising practice-led PhD students and one PhD student in Art History who has recently completed their studies.
 She is an Associate Fellow of the Higher Education